-Proposed Merger of Holdings with Enterprise Products Partners
+Proposed Merger of the Parent Company with Enterprise Products Partners

-On September 3, 2010, we and Holdings entered into an Agreement and Plan of Merger that would, if approved by Holdings' unitholders, result in the merger of Holdings with a wholly owned subsidiary of ours through a unit-for-unit exchange.
-Consequently, Holdings would become a wholly owned subsidiary of ours.
-Under the terms of the Holdings Merger Agreement, Holdings' unitholders will be entitled to receive 1.5 of our common units in exchange for each Holdings limited partner unit they own at closing.
-As a result, we expect to issue, in the aggregate, 208,813,477 of our common units to Holdings' unitholders.
-The proposed transaction would also result in the cancellation of 21,563,177 of our common units currently held by Holdings as well as our general partner's 2% eco nomic interest and its incentive distribution rights in us.
-Affiliates of EPCO will continue to own our general partner following the merger.
+On September 3, 2010, Enterprise Products Partners and the Parent Company entered into an Agreement and Plan of Merger that would, if approved by the Parent Company's unitholders, result in the merger of the Parent Company with a wholly owned subsidiary of Enterprise Products Partners through a unit-for-unit exchange.
+Consequently, the Parent Company would become a wholly owned subsidiary of Enterprise Products Partners.
+Under the terms of the Holdings Merger Agreement, the Parent Company's unitholders will be entitled to receive 1.5 of Enterprise Products Partners' common units in exchange for each limited partner unit of the Parent Company they own at closing.
+As a result, Enterprise Products Partners expects to issue, in the aggregate, 208,813,477 of its common units to the Parent Company's unitholders.
+The proposed transaction would also result in the cancellation of 21,563,177 of Enterprise Products Partners' common units currently held by the Parent Company as well as the general partner's 2% economic interest and its incentive distribution rights in Enterprise Products Partners.
+Affiliates of EPCO will continue to own Enterprise Products Partners' general partner following the merger.

-The proposed merger must receive the affirmative vote of Holdings' unitholders owning at least a majority of Holdings' outstanding units as of the record date.
-Subject to the terms and conditions of a support agreement, privately held affiliates of EPCO (the "Holdings supporting unitholders") have agreed to vote their 105,739,220 Holdings' units, representing approximately 76% of Holdings' outstanding units, in favor of the proposed merger.
+The proposed merger must receive the affirmative vote of the Parent Company's unitholders owning at least a majority of the Parent Company's outstanding units as of the record date.
+Subject to the terms and conditions of a support agreement, privately held affiliates of EPCO (the "Holdings supporting unitholders") have agreed to vote their 105,739,220 units of the Parent Company, representing approximately 76% of the Parent Company's outstanding units, in favor of the proposed merger.
 The support agreement will automatically terminate on December 31, 2010 or upon the earlier termination of the Holdings Merger Agreement.
-The Holdings supporting unitholders may terminate their obligations under the support agreement in certain circumstances, including specified changes in U.S. federal income tax law if such chang es occur prior to the closing of the merger.
+The Holdings supporting unitholders may terminate their obligations under the support agreement in certain circumstances, including specified changes in U.S. federal income tax law if such changes occur prior to the closing of the merger.

-In connection with the proposed merger, a privately held affiliate of EPCO has agreed to temporarily waive the regular quarterly cash distributions it would otherwise receive from us on an initial amount of 30,610,000 of our common units (the "Designated Units") for a five-year period after the merger closing date.
+In connection with the proposed merger, a privately held affiliate of EPCO has agreed to temporarily waive the regular quarterly cash distributions it would otherwise receive from Enterprise Products Partners on an initial amount of 30,610,000 of its common units (the "Designated Units") for a five-year period after the merger closing date.
 The number of Designated Units to which the temporary distribution waiver would apply is as follows for distributions to be paid during the following periods, if any: 30,610,000 during 2011; 26,130,000 during 2012; 23,700,000 during 2013; 22,560,000 during 2014; and 17,690,000 during 2015.

 The Holdings Merger Agreement contains customary representations and warranties and covenants by each of the parties.
 Completion of the proposed merger is conditioned upon, among other things: (i) the absence of certain legal impediments prohibiting the transactions, (ii) applicable regulatory approvals and (iii) the conditions precedent contained in the Holdings Merger Agreement having been satisfied.
-The Holdings Merger Agreement contains provisions granting us and Holdings the right to terminate the agreement for certain reasons, including, among others, if the proposed merger does not occur on or before December 31, 2010.
+The Holdings Merger Agreement contains provisions granting Enterprise Products Partners and the Parent Company the right to terminate the agreement for certain reasons, including, among others, if the proposed merger does not occur on or before December 31, 2010.

-TEPPCO Merger and Basis of Presentation
+TEPPCO Merger